Director: Mary Moffett

 Jane learned to play handbells in 2005, and has played with the Bells of Joyful Sound ever since.
 She also plays French horn with the Salt Lake Symphonic Winds community concert band.
 Although she has degrees in music, English and Speech-Language Pathology, Jane works as an Instructional Designer, putting coures online for the University of Utah.
 In the past, she taught English as a Second Language at various universities in the United States and in Seoul, Korea.
 Jane enjoys gardening, traveling, mushroom hunting, cooking, and hiking.
 She and her husband live with their two kids in an 1893 Victorian in the heart of Salt Lake City.

 Lacey grew up in Utah County where she first began playing handbells with her mother and brother at their community church in Orem.
 The unique sound, diversity and challenges of handbells has been coursing through her veins ever since.
-She has rung bells for the past 25 years and was previously a member of the Utah Valley Handbell Choir.
+She began ringing bells in 1990 and was previously a member of the Utah Valley Handbell Choir.
 Lacey attended Utah Valley University and holds a Bachelor’s degree in Behavioral Science.
-She has gone on four volunteer missions to New Orleans to aid in the rebuilding of homes with R.H.I.N.O. and Habitat For Humanity following the aftermath of hurricane Katrina.
-Lacey works in Orem, is a diehard rockhound and enjoys camping, fishing, legos, video games, listening to David Bowie, and reading Patricia Cornwell
+She has gone on four volunteer missions with R.H.I.N.O. and Habitat For Humanity in New Orleans, and is a former Specialist of the Army National Guard.
+Lacey works in Orem, is a diehard rockhound and enjoys camping, fishing, legos, video games, listening to David Bowie, and reading Patricia Cornwell.

 Josh was born and raised here in Utah.
 He found his love for music at a young age.
 He started playing piano and trumpet at age 8 and played for many years.
 He then discovered handbells in his senior year at Riverton High, with the Riverton High Handbell choir.
 He joined BOJS in 2015 and enjoys playing the low bass bells.
 He loves playing handbells because it’s different and creates beautiful music that’s fun to play.
 When he isn’t ringing he enjoys watching movies such as “The Master of Disguise”, and going out with friends.
 He loves listening to music and playing basketball.
 He enjoys spending time with his family and traveling.
 Josh also loves to cook in the morning as breakfast is his favorite.
 He is excited to be ringing and is looking forward to some good times.